AKstudios/wunderground_api/README.md

 ## How to use
-1. Use [Wundermap](https://www.wunderground.com/wundermap) to find your PWS station ID
+1. Use [Wundermap](https://www.wunderground.com/wundermap) to find your PWS station ID (example: 'KILCHICA130')
-2. Enter start date on line 11 in YYYY-MM-DD format
+2. Enter start date on line 11 in 'YYYY-MM-DD' format
-3. Enter end date on line 12 in YYYY-MM-DD format
+3. Enter end date on line 12 in 'YYYY-MM-DD' format
 4. Enter station ID on line 13 between single quotes
 5. Weather data will be saved in individual csv files for each day (takes a few seconds per date)